Should Christians celebrate Halloween?

 Satan has turned Halloween cute with kids in costumes.
 Trick or Treat has the same principle of Samhain tradition, where they gave gifts to the “lord of the dead.
 By appeasing the demon god, he will not reincarnate human souls into animals (such as cats).

-John Ramirez prayed to the devils and offered animal sacrifices in return for favors.
+Former warlock John Ramirez made offerings to the devil in return for favors.

 Trick or treat, like pagans giving gifts to the lord of the dead.